kvdmolen/DTIP/pages/whitepaper.md

 }
 ```

-These policies are *documentation*, not technical enforcement—the protocol cannot prevent a receiver from violating usage terms.
+These policies are *documentation*, not technical enforcement—the profile cannot prevent a receiver from violating usage terms.
 What it does provide is an audit trail: the credential documents what was agreed, and access logs show who accessed what.
 Enforcement remains a contractual and legal matter.
 Organizations needing formal policy negotiation can layer protocols like DSP Contract Negotiation on top, but for most B2B relationships, the business contract and mutual trust already cover these concerns.

 ### 3.3 Delegated Access ([Delegation Chain](#glossary))